langmaninternet/DialoIIISupport/README.md

 Features : Wizard LoN32 Archon Macro
 ------------
-Use 1 hotkey to call full-cycle of StarPact
+Use 1 hotkey to call cycle of StarPact

-Auto cast Lightning Blast when it's ready.
-Note : **Lightning Blast use Skill 01 key to cast**.
+S-Cycle : Design for ping 100-300

 Only work on
 + Resolution is 1920x 1080